dmccapes4/rule_the_realm/proposal.md

 `village`

 **settlement size: 1**

 Villages can be built on **meadows** tiles for 3 gold.
-They have 3 available units: an archer, a swordsman and a spearman.
-Villages produce 1 gold per turn.
-Players can build up to three villages.
+They have 3 available units: an archer, a swordsman and a spearman Villages produce mod 3 gold per turn.
+Players can build up to 3 villages and begin with starting settlement treated as an additional village.
+Villages have a radius of 2.

 `town`

+**settlement size: 2**

 Villages can be upgraded to towns for 4 gold.
 Towns gain 2 additional units: an archer and a spearman.
+Towns produce mod 5 gold per turn.
+Players can upgrade up to 3 villages.

+`city`

+**settlement size: 3**

+Towns can be upgraded to cities for 5 gold.
+Cities gain 1 additional unit: a swordsman.
+Cities produce mod 7 gold per turn.
+Players can upgrade up to 2 towns.

+**`other tiles`**

+`mercenary camp`

+There are 2 mercenary camps.
+Mercenary camps have 2 available units:
+* ranger: attack: 5, defense: 2, range: 3, speed: 1, cost: 3
+* knight: attack: 5, defense: 7, range: 0, speed: 2, cost: 3

+`orc longhouse`

+There are 2 orc longhouses.
+Orc longhouses have 4 available units:
+* 2 spear-orc: attack: 5, defense: 5, range: 1, cost: 2
+* 2 axe-orc: attack: 7, defense: 5, range: 0, cost: 2

+`dwarf stronghold`

+There are 2 dwarf strongholds.
+Dwarf strongholds have 4 available units:
+* 2 arbalest: attack: 4, defense: 4, range: 2, cost: 2
+* 2 shield-dwarf: attack: 4, defense: 8, range: 0, cost: 2

+`elf citadel`

+There are 2 elf citadels.
+Elf citadels have 4 available units:
+* 2 ranger: attack: 5, defense: 1, range: 3, speed: 1, cost: 2
+* 2 sword-elf: attack: 6, defense: 6, range: 0, speed: 1, cost: 2